 - Takes advantage of others.
 This is usually done in the form of blaming others for things that have gone wrong with the NPD.
 NPDs won’t accept responsibility for their actions, reactions, or responses.
 By placing the blame on others in their writing, they are passively-aggressively tossing the buck.

 - Lacks empathy.
 NPDs often expect empathy for themselves but refuse to extend it to others.
-In writing this can come across as playing the role of victim as an effort to garner sympathy.
-However, NPDs will see others attempt as gaining sympathy as weakness.
+In writing, this can come across as playing the role of victim as an effort to garner sympathy.
+However, NPDs will see others attempt as gaining sympathy as a weakness.